inpatient/outpatient US clinical experience

 There may be opportunities to participate in projects to improve the practice.
 Examples include creation of patient education materials and assisting the practice with securing online testimonials.
 Please note that the availability of the project is at the discretion of the preceptor.

-Who should consider this rotation: International medical graduates (IMGs) and students seeking hands-on patient care experience in Rheumatology.
+Who should consider this rotation: International medical graduates (IMGs) and students seeking US clinical experience in Rheumatology.

 During the rotation: Our team will be checking in periodically with you to ensure that you are having an optimal experience.
 We encourage you to contact us if you have any questions during the rotation.